 We welcome you and your family to Divine Mercy Parish for the celebration of the Sacrament of Baptism.
 Please carefully read the steps below in order to facilitate your celebration.

 For more information, please contact Deacon Gerry Keenan at firstname.lastname@example.org.

 When are baptisms celebrated?

-Baptisms are celebrated at Sacred Heart Church on Sundays following the 10:30am Mass and at St. Philip the Apostle Church on Sundays at 12:00 noon.
+Baptisms are generally celebrated at Sacred Heart Church on Sundays following the 10:00 a.m.
+Mass and at St. Philip the Apostle Church on Sundays following the 8:00 a.m.
+Mass.

-Baptisms are not normally celebrated during the Season of Lent (the six weeks prior to Easter), since Lent is the traditional time of preparation for adult Baptism, which occurs at the Easter Vigil service.
-Exceptions to the usual time for Baptisms may occur during the Easter and Christmas seasons.
-Baptisms may also be celebrated during Mass on most Sundays and at other times and dates.
+Exceptions to the usual time for Baptism may occur during the Easter and Christmas seasons.
+Baptisms may also be celebrated during Mass on most Sundays at either Sacred Heart or St. Philip, and at other times and dates.
 In case of emergency or illness, Baptisms can take place at any time.

-Please contact our Baptism Coordinator for alternative dates and times.
+Please contact our Baptism Coordinator for more information.

 At what age are children usually baptized?

 At Divine Mercy Parish, children are generally baptized when they are between two and six months old.
 However, all children up to age of seven are welcome to Baptism.
 We also welcome children age seven or older to Baptism.
 We offer baptismal preparation designed to meet the needs of older children and their parents.
 We also welcome adults interested in Baptism to join our RCIA (Rite of Christian Initiation of Adults) process.